Skip to content

 Translation Check (i18n-check.yml)

-Runs on every PR targeting main.
-No API key, no build, no Node -- just Python (pre-installed on Ubuntu runners):
+Runs on every PR.
+No API key, no build, no Node — just Python:

 yaml